 5. Cushing’s Can Be Controlled, and in Some Cases, Cured.

-Pituitary dependent Cushing’s may be controlled by oral medication, while adrenal dependent Cushing’s may be controlled by oral medication, and in some cases, cured by surgical removal of tumors or the entire adrenal gland.
+Pituitary dependent Cushing’s may be controlled by oral medication, while adrenal dependent Cushing’s may be controlled by oral medication (such as Vetoryl), and in some cases, cured by surgical removal of tumors or the entire adrenal gland.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by,your veterinarian.
 Always seek the advice of your veterinarian or other qualified professional with any questions you may have regarding a medical condition.
 Never disregard or delay seeking professional advice due to what you may have read on our website.